TUS - SFO

 • Which airline alliances offer flights from Tucson to San Francisco?

-Star Alliance is the only airline alliance operating flights between Tucson and San Francisco.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Tucson and San Francisco, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Tucson to San Francisco?